 Some even go

-They actually drive their cars out on a frozen
+They actually drive their cars out onto a frozen

-lake and drill a hole in the ice to fish through!
+lake and drill a hole in the ice to fish!
 The ice is sometimes

 as thick as three feet, but they have gas-powered ice augers that